MarceauKa/laravel-crudable/docs/fields.md

 Fields are the way to bring power to your model attributes.
 Many are available and all are customizable to your needs.

-## API
+## Usage

-Each field can be attached to you model via the `getCrudFields` method on your `Crudable` model.
+Each field can be attached to your model via the `getCrudFields` method on your `Crudable` model.
 And each of them share the same base API and some have their own additionnal API.

 ```php